-On November 26, 2018, the parent company of Carrier, UTC, announced that it intends to separate into three independent companies consisting of its aerospace business, its elevator business, Otis, and Carrier.
-UTC indicated the proposed separation is expected to be effected through tax-free spin-offs of Otis and Carrier, subject to the completion of financing and satisfaction of customary conditions, and is expected to be completed in 2020, with separation activities occurring over 18-24 months.
-It is too early to determine whether the proposed spin-off of Carrier will have any impact on us and our results of operations nor can there be assurances regarding the ultimate timing of the separation or that the separation will be completed.
+On November 26, 2018, the parent company of Carrier, UTC, announced that it intended to separate into three independent companies consisting of its aerospace business, its elevator business, and Carrier.
+UTC indicated the proposed separation is expected to be effected through tax-free spin-offs of its elevator business and Carrier, subject to the completion of financing and satisfaction of customary conditions, and disclosed that UTC expected to complete the spin-offs in 2020.
+It is too early to determine whether the proposed spin-off of Carrier will have any impact on us and our results of operations, and there can be no assurances regarding the ultimate timing of the separation or that the separation will be completed.